-Multiprocess welders have been around for a while, for good reason.
+Multiprocess welders have been around for a while for a good reason.
 Why buy multiple machines and maintain them all?
-The freedom to weld with different processes using just one machine means less maintenance and out of pocket costs.
+The freedom to weld with different processes using just one machine means less maintenance and out-of-pocket costs.

-So, when a well-known manufacturer like Hobart (owned by the well-known Miller Electric) releases a new multi-process welder, it is going to get some attention.
-Especially when it comes with Hobart’s proven Quick Select wire drive and the ability to MIG, TIG, Flux Core, and stick weld.
+So, when a well-known manufacturer like Hobart (owned by the well-known Miller Electric) releases a new multi-process welder, it will get some attention.
+Especially when it comes to Hobart’s proven Quick Select wire drive and the ability to MIG, TIG, Flux Core, and stick weld.

 Quick Overview of the Multi-Handler 200 (500578)

 For shops that perform DIY/hobby, automotive, farm/ranch, and metal art/sculpture work, this Multi-Handler 200 brings 200A and a wide variety of welding processes in one simple-to-use unit.

 The electronics use inverter technology, which makes it light, and it runs on both 120 and 240 volts.
 The Multi-Handler 200 also comes with a bright LCD color display and simple controls that are intuitive and easy to set up while wearing your gloves.